Matt-Cowen/GunnerDo/README.md

 <h1> Gunner Do </h1>

+The goal of Gunner Do is to provide users with a dynamic, game-inspired interface that enhances productivity while keeping tasks organized.
+By incorporating an "Arsenal" theme, the app allows users to "Write up tactics" for their tasks and "Score" when a task is marked as completed, turning everyday tasks into a more engaging, goal-oriented experience.
+The design is focused on offering a fun, gamified approach to task management, motivating users to complete their goals through visual rewards and engaging features.

 ## UX
 The UX was developed with the target user in mind.
 The target is a wide net, and as such the UX had to be accessible and attractive to a wide range of user.